vectormars/Deep-Learning/TensorFlow/ReadMe.md

 #### Constants [(link)](Doc/Constants.md)

 #### Variable [(link)](Doc/Variable.md)

-#### Sessions
-A session encapsulates the control and state of the TensorFlow runtime.
-A session without parameters will use the default graph created in the current session, otherwise the session class accepts a graph parameter, which is used in that session to be executed.

-In order to actually evaluate the nodes, we must run a computational graph within a session.

 #### Feeding Data to the Training Algorithm: Placeholder
 If you specify **None** for a dimension, it means "any size".